Skip to main content

 • Three letters of recommendation preferably from professors and/or supervisors familiar with your academic ability, work ethic and skills

-• Statement of purpose describing your personal career goals and how the master’s degree will support those goals, a brief description of experience or qualifications in support of the application and the specific track you want to pursue.
+• Statement of purpose describing your personal career goals and how the master’s degree will support those goals.
+You can also include a brief description of experience or qualifications in support of the application and the specific track you want to pursue.
+Length would be less than one page typically.

 • Skills, equipment and access for online course participation includes the capacity for independent learning, proficiency in basic computer applications.
 Multimedia computer and high-speed Internet access are necessary.